emileswarts/myreef.tv/README.md

 ------------

 Users will be able to Register an account and login to the site.
 When registering, an approval email will be sent to the user.
 They will have the ability to change their encrypted password and details by resetting their password.
-A users profile needs to accommodate as much information as they want to put in there.
+A users profile needs to accommodate as much information as they want to put in there, or none.
 The registration form should be simple and not contain many fields.
 Users can go back and edit their profiles if they feel like it.
 I can blacklist problem users.

 Tanks, Cases, Rank, Comments and Events belong to users.